-Our place within Transport for NSW
+Our place within the NSW Transport Sector

-The Transport for NSW operating model is organised around customers and communities, giving greater focus to the different transport needs of urban and regional areas.
+The TfNSW operating model is organised around customers and communities, giving greater focus to the different transport needs of urban and regional areas.
 Place plays a central role in the new model.
 A shift away from a modal-led operating model focuses on outcomes for customers and communities through stronger collaboration.

-Sydney Metro is administratively arranged within Transport for NSW, which supports collaboration across transport agencies and facilitates mutual support in the achievement of critical outcomes.
+Sydney Metro is administratively arranged within the NSW Transport Sector, which supports collaboration across transport agencies and facilitates mutual support in the achievement of critical outcomes.